lardemua/atom_documentation/docs/procedures.md

 roslaunch <my_robot_calibration> collect_data.launch output_folder:=$ATOM_DATASETS/<your_dataset_folder>
 ```

 The script launches a fully configured rviz window.
-The user observes the data playback and **decides when a collection should be saved** by clicking a green sphere in that appears in the scene.
+The user observes the data playback and **decides when a collection should be saved** by clicking a green sphere that appears in the scene.

 The number of collections required to accurately calibrate a system vary according to the number, modality and positioning of the sensors.
 Empirically we found that a figure around 30 collections is usually sufficient for estimating an accurate calibration.